git-flow (AVH Edition)

 Other sub-commands:

-is recommend to be instead bygit diff <branch name>...<base branch>
+git flow <branch> diffis recommend to be instead bygit diff <branch name>...<base branch>.

 Workflow